-- 6.18 A weekly list of valid planning applications received is published on the Authority's website, and all the information received with an application is available online.
-Information on planning history files is also available for public inspection by appointment at Aldern House, Bakewell; in some cases it is also available on the Authority's website. - 6.19 Anyone is entitled to make comments on a current planning application.
+6.19 A weekly list of valid planning applications received is published on the Authority's website, and all the information received with an application is available online.
+Information on planning history files is also available for public inspection by appointment at Aldern House, Bakewell; in some cases it is also available on the Authority's website.

+6.20 Anyone is entitled to make comments on a current planning application.
 Comments must be made in writing by post, email or via the Authority's website, should not be anonymous and must be based on 'material planning considerations' such as design and appearance, impact on the landscape, overlooking, loss of privacy etc. Advice on material considerations can be found on the Planning pages of the website.
-Third party comments (other than those that are anonymous) received via post or email to the Authority will be acknowledged.
 Any comments received will become public documents and may be viewed by the applicant or any other member of the public on our website.
 Any anonymous comments received however will usually be disregarded by the Authority.